tnn1t1s/movielife/SUBSTACK.md

-# Cracking the Civic Anagram

-*What happens when you try to breathe new life into a decaying public sign using nothing but AI, exact letter constraints, and a deep respect for meaning?*

-## The Setup

 Outside a long-abandoned movie theater in Maplewood sits a dusty civic sign that still reads:

 > **WE ARE CLOSED UNTIL FURTHER NOTICE STAY HEALTHY**